 Examples for how to use this function can be found in the

 Cluster setup to use use_gcp_secret for Full Kubeflow

-You don’t need to do anything.
+For Kubeflow 1.0 or earlier, you don’t need to do anything.
 Full Kubeflow deployment has already deployed the

 user-gcp-sa secret for you.

-Cluster setup to use use_gcp_secret for Pipelines Standalone and Hosted GCP ML Pipelines
+Cluster setup to use use_gcp_secret for Pipelines Standalone

 user-gcp-sa secret used by

 First download the GCE VM service account token (refer to GCP documentation for more information):

 gcloud iam service-accounts keys create application_default_credentials.json \ --iam-account [SA-NAME]@[PROJECT-ID].iam.gserviceaccount.com